Sema for Alevi cem ritual, Istanbul 2022.

 The whole history of Bektashis and Alevis—before, during, and since the Ottoman era—is one of migration over a large area.
 Scholars such as Robert Langer explore the transfer to the wider diaspora in recent decades.
 The documentary Heavenly journeys (Marcel Klapp, 2015) illustrates Alevi ritual life in Germany, with comments from older and younger generations:

-Note also Tözün Issa (ed.), Alevis in Europe: voices of migration, culture, and identity (2017), reviewed here.
+Note also Tözün Issa (ed.), Alevis in Europe: voices of migration, culture, and identity (2017), introduced here.
 And for Alevis in Toronto, see Ayhan Erol, “Identity, migration and transnationalism: expressive cultural practices of the Toronto Alevi community (2012).

 Setting forth from the guidance of Kadir and the diligence of Augusta,